crypto-com/chain-desktop-wallet/CONTRIBUTING.md

 - `master`: This is the branch that is used to work on the official release.

 ### Commit Convention
-We use [Conventional Commits](https://www.conventionalcommits.org/) for commit messages, which allows the changelog to be auto-generated based on the commits.
+We use [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.
 Please read the guide through if you aren't familiar with it already.

+### Changelog
+Changelogs are handled by maintainers, which will be batch updated before each release.

 ### Multi-Language Content Management
 Please refer to the [Instructions on Multi-Language Content Management](CONTENT_MANAGEMENT.md) for any content updates.